-Since 2007, she has been member of Italian Association for English Studies (AIA) and auditor from 2011 to 2013; member of ‘LVCRunit’ (Language Variation and Change Research Unit, coordinated by prof Rita Calabrese) since 2014; referee for the Italian Ministry of Education and Research (MIUR) since 2014; member of the University of Salerno Doctorate programme in Literary, Linguistic and Historical Studies from 2011 to 2014 and since 2018 again (www.dipsumdills.it); and member of the Interuniversity Organizing Committee CRILL (Centre for Research in Language and Law, English Language Chair, Department of Law) University of Campania Luigi Vanvitelli, Italy.
+She has been member of Italian Association for English Studies (AIA) and auditor; member of ‘LVCRunit’ (Language Variation and Change Research Unit); referee for the Italian Ministry of Education and Research (MIUR); member of the University of Salerno Doctorate programme in Literary, Linguistic and Historical Studies (www.dipsumdills.it); and member of the Interuniversity Organizing Committee CRILL (Centre for Research in Language and Law, English Language Chair, Department of Law) University of Campania Luigi Vanvitelli, Italy.

 Her research interests mainly lie in the field of sociolinguistics and language variation and change.
 She has conducted research and widely published in the fields of migration and its effects on identity, new dialect/ethnolect formation, language contact and its outcomes, and first and second language acquisition.
 Her publications include wide-ranging investigations on the Anglo-Italian community in the UK, curatorships and a forthcoming volume on the newly emerging Cook Island variety of English.